Why We Work Dangerous Jobs

 Not to cause alarm, but the Australian Bureau of Statistics reckons our fair industry is one of the most dangerous places we could work.
 Lucky for us we live in this great nation whose standards are part of a global movement towards safer and safer work practices.
 This is an evolving movement with a long way to go.
-So unfortunately until it then danger is a part of our lives.
-And while most right thinking individuals steer well clear of the stuff, there’s the eclectic few that dive into it head first.
-On the surface we could assume these people are reckless.
+So unfortunately until then, the danger is a part of our lives.
+And while most right-thinking individuals steer well clear of the stuff, there are the eclectic few that dive into it head first.
+On the surface, we could assume these people are reckless.
 Perhaps unhinged.
 At minimum adrenaline junkies.
-But like the proverbial iceberg there’s definitely more to this than meets the eye.
+But like the proverbial iceberg, there’s definitely more to this than meets the eye.
 Read on.

 Let’s Be Definite.

 There’s an element of risk in almost everything we do.
 Those of us sporting steam burns from frothing our milk with the office cappuccino machine will know what I’m talking about.
 Just kidding [but also not – steam burns can be a very serious injury].
 By definition, a dangerous job is any task that can cause injury, harm, or peril through increased risk or increased frequency of risk.
 Basically, it’s a job that’s more dangerous than most and can really, truly hurt or kill you or others.
 A few romanticised images spring up here.
 Like air force test pilots, explosive demolition specialists, underground miners, and oil rig drillers.
 And while this feeds our hunger for tough male icons who are casually crushing it, the reality is far less sexier and is no laughing matter.
 In 2017, the Australian Bureau of Statistics reported that the seven most dangerous jobs we have are:

 - Road and rail drivers – 44 deaths